 Engagement Projects/Services are those services provided to participants before they enter the HCRS, typically before the household reaches the point where they need to spend the night in a shelter.
 These may include services to both people at imminent risk of homelessness and people who are already experiencing homelessness, but have not yet been formally enrolled into a homeless services project.
-There are three types of Engagement Projects/Services recognized by the TX BoS CoC at this time: Homelessness Prevention (HP).
-Diversion, and Street Outreach (SO).
+There are three types of Engagement Projects/Services recognized by the TX BoS CoC at this time: Homelessness Prevention (HP), Diversion, and Street Outreach (SO).

-Homelessness Prevention (HP) refers to a project that may only serve people at imminent risk of homelessness (Category 2 of the HEARTH definition of "homeless"), people fleeing domestic violence (Category 4 of the HEARTH definition of "homeless") and people who meet the "at risk of homelessness" definition8 per the ESG Interim Rule.
-HP projects typically provide housing relocation and stabilization services and short-term and/or medium-term rental assistance necessary to prevent an individual or family from moving into an emergency shelter or another place described in Category 1 of the HEARTH definition of "homeless."
+Homelessness Prevention (HP) refers to a project that may only serve people at imminent risk of homelessness (Category 2 of the "homeless" definition in Appendix A of this document), people fleeing domestic violence (Category 4 of the "homeless" definition in Appendix A of this document) and people who meet the "at risk of homelessness" definition8 per the ESG Interim Rule.
+HP projects typically provide housing relocation and stabilization services and short-term and/or medium-term rental assistance necessary to prevent an individual or family from moving into an emergency shelter or another place described in Category 1 of the "homeless" definition in Appendix A of this document.